thomasclarke1969/documentation/ios/quick-start/setup.md

-#Quick Start
+#Geting started with Layer

 ```emphasis
 If you are interested in trying out Atlas, Layer's open source user interface components, visit [Experience Atlas](/signup/atlas).
 ```
 Layer is the full-stack building block for communications.</br>

-This Quick Start guide will get you up and running with a project powered by Layer as fast as possible.
+This quick start guide will get you up and running with a project powered by Layer as fast as possible.
 When you're done, you'll be able to send messages between an iOS Device and Simulator, see typing indicators, and synchronize metadata.
-You will need a Layer account to complete the Quick Start Guide so if you don't have an account yet, [Sign Up](https://developer.layer.com/signup).
+You will need a Layer account to complete this quick start guide so if you don't have an account yet, you can [sign up here](https://developer.layer.com/signup).

 ![Quick-Start gif](https://raw.githubusercontent.com/layerhq/quick-start-ios/master/Assets/quick-start-preview.gif)